 DSCR = Net Operating Income / Total Debt Service

 A DSCR of 1 indicates that the property’s income precisely covers its debt obligations.
 Ratios above 1 suggest a cushion, while those below 1 indicate potential cash flow shortfalls.
-Lenders typically prefer a DSCR of at least 1.2, signifying that the property generates 20% more income than necessary to cover its debts.
+Private lenders typically prefer a DSCR of at least 1.2, signifying that the property generates 20% more income than necessary to cover its debts.

 How DSCR HELOCs Operate